stanwood/handbook/README.md

 ## Freelancer Invoices

 Invoice needs to be in German or English.
 Can have your language as well.

 ### Required elements

 - Full name of the company or freelancer
 - Full address of the company or freelancer
 - Full address of stanwood (take from website imprint)
 - Tax ID or VAT ID even if there is no tax applicable
 - Date of the invoice
 - The month of service provided (usually the prior month
 - Invoice number: Incremental
 - Hours worked and hourly rate
 - Description i.e. "Software development", "consulting"
 - Add extra lines for travel expenses
 - Net sum
 - VAT tax rate and sum (usually 0% and 0€ because of reverse charge)
 - Gross sum (net + tax)
 - If reverse charge
     - add "No tax due to reverse-charge."
     - add "stanwood VAT ID: DE 321356612".
 - IBAN and BIC

 In Germany, you might be a "Kleinunternehmer".
 Check with your accountant and then add this to your invoice:

      "Als Kleinunternehmer im Sinne von § 19 Abs.
 1 UStG wird keine Umsatzsteuer berechnet."

 ### Process

 1. On the first of the month
 2. Grab your hours from [Toggl](https://www.toggl.com/app/reports/summary/1229046/period/prevMonth)
 3. Create an invoice with those hours
 4. Sent it to invoice@stanwood.de and put the MD on CC.
-    6. After 2-3 weeks you should have the money on your account.
+6. On the 15th you should have the money on your account.

 ## Processing invoices